 Directional microphones are used to pick up sounds better in a chosen direction.
 They may be used to pick up sounds coming from the wearer’s front, back, or sides.
 These are great to have in places where there are lots of background noises.

 Remote controls allow hard of hearing wearers to change hearing aid settings without actually touching the hearing aids.
 You can even connect more modern hearing aids to smartphones.
-You just have to download apps so you can control a connected hearing device.
-Smartphone-controlled hearing devices are popular with those who use hearing aids for both ears because apps allow them to synchronise the changes made between two devices.
+You just have to download the compatible app so you can control a connected hearing device.

 Hearing Aid Buying Guide 2021